boonchu/python3lab/cgi/README.md

 ###### Test Markdown (similar to GIT markdown)

 * test with markdown command line on python2.x to see how it works.
-  When I use GIT README.md for awhile and I think markdown on GIT is cool. :-)
 ```
 $ sudo yum install python-markdown -y
 echo "* When I use **GIT README.md** for awhile and I think \